 In 1950 the NC&StL began receiving orders of new Electro-Motive Division GP7s, some of which were equipped for passenger service and clad the matching blue/silver passenger livery.

 The Memphis carried on through the mid-1950s although by 1950 it had already lost its diner-tavern-lounge and dinette-lounge becoming a coach-only affair.

 By 1956 the Memphis lost its name while still under NC&StL ownership and became known simply by its numbers (5 and 6).
-After the L&N takeover of 1957 the train continued to be operated for a some time.
-Interestingly, today the entire original six-car consist survives save for one.
+After the L&N takeover of 1957 the train continued to operate for a time.
+Interestingly, today the entire original six-car consist survives, save for one.